gar1t/psycho/README.md

 > be used in the server's response.
 However, for compatibility with CGI we have
 > to keep the existing name.)

-Available in envion as `request_protocol`.
+Available in environ as `request_protocol`.
 Same semantics as WSGI.

 #### HTTP_ Variables